What Is Pancreatitis?

 - Conditions such as high triglycerides and lupus

-People with chronic pancreatitis are usually men between the ages of 30 and 40, but chronic pancreatitis may occur in females as well.
+People with chronic pancreatitis are usually men between the ages of 30 and 40, but chronic pancreatitis may occur in women as well.

 How Is Pancreatitis Diagnosed?

-Pancreatitis is primarily suspected when a person reports symptoms of pancreatitis and also has risk factors such as heavy alcohol use or gallstone disease.
-To confirm acute pancreatitis, the doctor measures levels in the blood of the two digestive enzymes, amylase and lipase.
+To diagnose acute pancreatitis, doctors measure levels in the blood of two digestive enzymes, amylase and lipase.
 High levels of these two enzymes strongly suggest acute pancreatitis.

-Pancreatic function test, to determine if the pancreas is producing the appropriate levels of digestive enzymes
+- Pancreatic function test to find out if the pancreas is making the right amounts of digestive enzymes

-Ultrasound, which can produce images of the pancreas so that abnormalities may be detected
+- Ultrasound and CT scan, which make images of the pancreas so that problems may be seen

-ERCP (endoscopic retrograde cholangiopancreatography) to look at the pancreatic and bile ducts using contrast and X-rays
+- ERCP to look at the pancreatic and bile ducts using X-rays

-Endoscopic ultrasound (EUS) and biopsy, an exam in which a fine needle is inserted into a localized abnormality of the pancreas to remove a small tissue sample for study.
+- Biopsy, in which a needle is inserted into the pancreas to remove a small tissue sample for study

 How Is Pancreatitis Treated?